claudiodangelis/qrcp/README.md

 - `-quiet` ignores non critical output
 - `-force` ignores saved configuration
 - `-zip` zips the content before transferring it
+- `-port` sets port to bind the server to

 ## Authors